b0nbon1/stack-overflow-lite-API/README.md

 # stack-overflow-lite-API

-This is an api that enables stack overflow functionality
+This is an api that enables stack overflow functionality without databases, DS only
 ## The following are API endpoints enabling one to:
 - Get all questions.
 - Get a question.